 |CA007 Bail review||To represent client re: bail review (initial) or bail de novo.
 Bail review block or tariff maximum of five hours to conduct and complete bail review.|

 |CA009 Bail review (second)||To represent client re: bail review (second) or bail de novo.
 Bail review block or tariff maximum of five hours to conduct and complete bail review.|

 |CA011 Bail review (third)||To represent client re: bail review (third) or bail de novo.
 Bail review block or tariff maximum of five hours to conduct and complete bail review.|

 As with the other block fees, the Charter Motion block is only payable if and when a Charter motion is conducted and completed prior to the matter being set down for trial.
 This should only occur in very rare circumstances.
 Coverage for the charter block ended Dec.
 4, 2021.

 As with the Charter Motion block, LAO will be monitoring the Gladue and mental health block fees closely.
 As a result, lawyers should take care to docket Gladue and mental health—related work in detail.
 This will help LAO assess the operation and impact of the Gladue and mental health block fees.

 Lawyers do not have to submit dockets online when billing block fee accounts.
 Nevertheless, lawyers are under a duty to maintain dockets necessarily required by:

 - the Law Society of Upper Canada

-- the Legal Aid Services Act and Regulations thereto; and
+- the Legal Aid Services Act, 2020 and the Rules thereto; and

 - LAO’s policies and procedures.